Why Diversity, Equity and Inclusion Are Important

 - Employees who need to excuse themselves for religious reasons throughout the day

-- Those who cannot afford to live in costly metro areas and would spend hours commuting to and from an office each day
+- Those who cannot afford to live in costly metro areas and spend hours commuting to and from the office daily

 - Persons with disabilities who may not be physically able to get to work each day